Chasing Truth: Chapter 19

 Posted on 24/10/2014

 The rising sun cast only the slightest of lights across the rocky trail as Mari climbed.
 Even as ingrained as the trek was, she took her time.
-She knew how quickly it could turn treacherous.
+She knew how quickly the familiar rocks could turn treacherous.
 She had enough scratches and bruises to remind her.
-Reaching the end, she extended her arms to get a solid grip of the rocks and climbed up the rocky face of the overhang.
+Reaching the end, she extended her arms to get a solid grip on the rocks and pulled herself up the rocky face of the overhang.

 She drew her legs up and crawled to the back of the wall.
 Resting her back there, she settled.
 She closed her eyes and deeply inhaled the scent of the ocean.
 It was her secret place, combining her favorite things: the ocean, hiking, and nature.
 Up here she could clear her head enough to sort through her own thoughts.

-Feet slipping on rocks reached her ears.
+Feet slipping on rocks and whispered curses reached her ears.
 She didn’t open her eyes.
 No one came up here or knew how to find the place but her.
 And Julia and Rylee.
 They only intruded when they were worried.

-“How’d you know I was here?” she asked when she heard them climb up.
+“How’d you know I was here?” she asked when Leilani grabbed hold of the bottom of the overhang and dragged herself inside.

-“I got a call from Tyler.”
-Mari stiffened and opened her eyes but Julia pressed on.
+“I got a call from Tyler,” Julia said coming up right behind her.
+Mari stiffened but Julia pressed on.
 “He said you headed out pretty early and could use a friend.”

-“We tried to wait for you to come to us,” Rylee added softly.
+“We tried to wait for you to come to us,” Leilani added softly.
 “We were worried about you climbing up here if your head was cluttered.
 Things with Tyler-”

 Mari blew out a harsh breath.
 “Tyler is the least of my concerns right now.”
 That was only partly true but still.

-“Talk to us,” Julia encouraged, sitting down next to her with Rylee doing the same on the other side.
+“Talk to us,” Julia encouraged, sitting down next to her with Leilani doing the same on the other side.

 She was silent for several minutes, trying to figure out how much to share.
-It sucked being evasive with the women who were family to her but until she had a better handle of what was going on, she needed to be careful.
+It sucked being evasive with the women who were family to her, but she needed to be careful until she had a better handle on what was going on.
 Whether she wanted to admit it or not, Tyler’s warning to silence stuck with her.

 “I told you a while back Raoul was worried about me wanting to find my father.
 Turns out he was worried because he knows who he is.”